SAP/spartacus-docs/_pages/dev/features/asm.md

 ## Invoke the ASM UI in the storefront

 To invoke the ASM UI in the storefront, add the `?asm=true` suffix to the url.
-For example, with the sample store, you can invoke the ASM UI on the home page with this url
+For example, with the sample store, you can invoke the ASM UI on the home page with this url.

 ```
 https://{hostname}/electronics-spa/en/USD/?asm=true